S4NKALP/social-links/README.md

 3. 🖼️ The profile picture might have a secret...
    Try clicking it multiple times!

-_Note: All effects are temporary and will reset after a few seconds._
+*Note: All effects are temporary and will reset after a few seconds.*

+## 📱 Browser Support

+- Chrome
+- Firefox
+- Safari
+- Edge
+- Opera

 ## 📝 License